bp74/StageXL/README.md

 Please send us your ideas and requests to make those things a reality you care about most.
 Some of the things we will tackle in the near future are:

-* Getting closer to version 1.0.
+* Support for Flutter (native runtime environment for Android and iOS).
+* A new StageXL homepage with more articles / blog posts.
 * Runtime support for Tiled Map Editor.
-* Support for Flutter (native runtime environment for Android).
-* A new StageXL homepage with more articles / blog posts.

 ## Adobe Flash heritage